Akshat-Bharara/IRIS_2023_Akshat_231CS110/README.md

 ## List of Planned Features
 - Utilize Firebase Cloud Messaging (FCM) for notifications when a user’s mess balance is insufficient.
-- UI can be modified to so that this app works seamlessly on iOS devices.
+- Optimizing the UI to ensure a seamless experience on both Android and iOS devices.

 ## List of known Bugs
 - The UI may not scale appropriately in some devices.